Get Paddling: The Best Inflatable Kayaks In 2022

 Minuscule storage space

-Sevylor makes a second entry on our list with the Quikpak Kayak.
+Sevylor makes another entry on our list with their Quikpak Kayak.
 This single-person kayak effortlessly glides over the water.
-The entire boat fits into an easy-to-carry backpack, making it easy to store and transport.
+The entire boat fits into an easy-to-carry bag, making it easy to store and transport.
 Using a double-lock valve system, you can set it up in less than five minutes.
-Sevylor has put some thought into the paddler’s comfort.
-The Quikpak comes with a backrest on the seat and a multi-position footrest.
+Sevylor has also put some thought into the paddler’s comfort – the Quikpak comes with a backrest on the seat and a multi-position footrest.

 Easy and quick setup

 The Ultralite Inflatable Kayak from ADVANCED ELEMENTS is a simple and elegant boat.
-This one-person kayak weighs just 17 pounds, which is a lot lighter than any kayak we’ve reviewed in our guide so far.
-The compact structure also means you won’t need a roof rack to transport the kayak.
-This kayak can easily fit into your trunk.
-Despite its light frame, the Ultralite Inflatable Kayak still manages to have some durability.
-ADVANCED ELEMENTS incorporated three layers of material to ensure optimal puncture-resistance.
+This one-person folding frame kayak weighs just 17 pounds, which is a lot lighter than any portable kayak we’ve reviewed in our guide so far.
+The compact structure also means you won’t need a roof rack to transport this model like you would with a traditional kayak.
+This inflatable boat can easily fit into your trunk.
+Despite its light frame, the Ultralite Inflatable Kayak is quite durable.
+ADVANCED ELEMENTS incorporated three layers of material to ensure optimal puncture resistance.
 Aluminum ribs help define the bow and stern for optimal movement on the water.